Riddles in Hinduism: Reception

-In January 1988, the Maratha Mahamandal held a burning of the book at the organization's meeting in Amravati.
+The Maratha Mahamandal, an organisation of the Maratha caste, held a burning of the book at the organization's meeting in Amravati on 20 January 1988.
 Shashikant Pawar, the President of Maratha Mahasangha, condemned the Government's publication of the book.

 S. V. Raju, in his Freedom First editorial (April 1988), criticized Shiv Sena for trying to suppress the freedom of expression.
 He stated that Ambedkar had cited "unimpeachable" sources to criticize Rama and Krishna, and Ambedkar's criticism was "mild" compared to what some others have said about Rama and Krishna.
 At the same time, Raju argued that the government should not have published the book, as the duty of the government is to govern not to publish books.

 Raju pointed out that Rama's mistreatment of Vali, Shambuka and Sita has been criticized by many others, including C. Rajagopalachari who called it "disgraceful".
 Similarly, Gunvanthi Balarama, in an article in Bombay (December 1988), stated that various other leaders of Maharashtra had been "no less critical" of Hindu epics than Ambedkar; these leaders included Bal Thackeray's father Prabodhankar Thackeray.

 Based on an analysis of Ambedkar's drafts, American academic Scott R. Stroud (2022) states that the book shows "Ambedkar's potential as an innovative thinker in the global history of rhetoric."

 In 2023, Hamara Prasad, the founder of the Hindutva organization Rashtriya Dalita Sena stated that he would have shot Ambedkar for hurting Hindu sentiments by writing the Riddles in Hinduism.
 This led to a controversy, and the Telangana Police arrested him, charging him under the hate speech laws.